MicrosoftDocs/visualstudio-docs/docs/vs-2015/ide/reference/proxy-authorization-required.md

     - *.live.com

-- You can otherwise remove the http://go.microsoft.com address from the approved list so that the proxy authentication dialog shows up for both the http://go.microsoft.com address and the server endpoints when Visual Studio is restarted.
+- You can otherwise remove the http://go.microsoft.com address from the allow list so that the proxy authentication dialog shows up for both the http://go.microsoft.com address and the server endpoints when Visual Studio is restarted.

 - OR